Compiling on Windows

 pacman -S pactoys git unzip

 At this point you will have the tools required to build the firwmare and they will all be available from the shell.
-It is important that all further steps be performed in this same shell, or if you do open a new one, that you run the final line of this setup on each new shell you use.
+It is important that all further steps be performed in this same shell, or if you do open a new one, that you run the final line of this setup on each new shell you use (to get the firmware toolchain onto $PATH).

 Acquiring the source